garymooney/garymooney.github.io/research.md

 </p>
 <p>
 <center>
-<b>Fig.</b> My submission to a <a href="https://www.cqc2t.org/">CQC2T</a> graphic competition.
-It's a depiction of something called minor-embedding of a complete graph in a quantum annealing device with nearest-neighbour couplings.
-The aim is to colour clusters of connected nodes such that every coloured cluster is connected to every other coloured cluster while using as few nodes as possible.
-This is an optimal embedding found using a modified simulated annealing algorithm coded during my masters degree.
-The image was made using Visual Effect Graph's particle systems in Unity.
+<b>Fig.</b> "Optimal embedding of a complete graph onto a quantum annealing architecture with nearest-neighbour couplings," depicted through my submission to the <a href="https://www.cqc2t.org/">CQC2T</a> Quantum Graphics Competition (2018).
+The image showcases a modified simulated annealing algorithm I coded during my masters degree, which uses Visual Effect Graph's particle systems in Unity to represent clusters of connected nodes.
+The goal of this optimization problem is to color these clusters so that every colored cluster is connected to every other colored cluster, while using as few nodes as possible.
 </center>
 </p>